Soil Characterization and Quaternary Pedology Laboratory

 The lab is equipped to measure organic matter content using the loss-on-ignition method (ASTM D2974).
 Samples are pre-dried to a constant mass, then added to crucibles and placed in a muffle furnace at 400°C. Sample pretreatment may include moisture content and gravel removal.

-The pH of soil is measured using a soil-aqueous matrix suspension using calcium chloride (CaCl2) solution.
+The pH of soil is measured using a soil-aqueous matrix suspension using calcium chloride (CaCl2) solution (ASTM D4972).
 The Soils Lab utilizes the Accumet pH Meter 915 with pH 4.01 and 10.01 buffer solutions.

 Soil Moisture Release Curves